ericproffitt/TopicModelsVB.jl/README.md

 earth           particle        test             power            workshop       membrane      theoretical    questions       professor
 ```

-We can now see that many of the most troublesome corpus-specific stop words have been automatically filtered out, while those that remain are those which tend to cluster within their own, more generic, topic.
+We can now see that many of the most troublesome corpus-specific stop words have been automatically filtered out.

 ### CTM
 For our final example using the NSF corpus, let's upgrade our model to a filtered *correlated* topic model (fCTM).